amatos/amelia/README.md

 All stages are informative.

-- ## Portability:

-The installer makes extended use of bash functions, so it can be easily modified to serve specific use-cases effortlessly, if so desired.

 Where applicable, configuration takes place EXCLUSIVELY in the corresponding drop-in directories and never at the original ".conf" files, so the installed system preserves its functionality across updates and maintenance is minimized.